May 132019

 All objects are made of atoms.
 Atoms are made up of electrons, protons, and neutrons.
 Electrons, protons, and neutrons have mass, but only the electron and the proton have charge.
 The proton has a positive charge and the electron has a negative charge.

-If instead of electrons we use protons, there is also a repulsion force because the charges are equal. (both positive).
-The force changes to attractive if instead of using two elements with equal charges, we use two elements with different charges. (an electron and a proton).
+If we use protons instead of electrons, there is also a repulsion force because the charges are the same. (both positive).
+The force changes to attractive if instead of two elements with equal charges, we use two elements with different charges. (one electron and one proton).

 Repulsive Electrostatic Force